prof russell cowburn (1971)

 BBC TV and radio presenter.
 After a brief spell at ITV as one of its first women reporters, Marian Foster became well known nationally as a presenter for BBC Television’s Pebble Mill at One (1972-86).
 She has also presented numerous gardening and music programmes on BBC Radio 2, Radio 4 and Radio Newcastle.

-Fellow of the Royal Society and MBE.
-Eileen Conn, MA (Oxon) FRSA MBE, attended Dame Allan's Girls' School until 1957.
-Moving from Newcastle to Peckham in 1975, Eileen worked for many years in central UK Government, Whitehall, policy-making on the organisation, management and development of government systems and subsequently in developing systems of business corporate social responsibility.
+Fellow of the Royal Society of Arts and MBE.
+Eileen Conn, MA (Oxon) FRSA MBE, attended Dame Allan's Girls' School 1950 - 1957.
+Eileen worked for many years in the Civil Service beginning in Newcastle County Court in 1958, where her quest began to understand how corporate decision making could produce so many perverse results which seemed to be at odds with the desired aims.
+Moving from Newcastle to London in 1963, Eileen went to St Hilda’s College Oxford in 1966 as a mature student to read PPE (Philosophy, Politics and Economics).
+For many years after Oxford, she worked in Whitehall in central UK Government, as a policy maker on the organisation, management and development of government systems, and after Whitehall in developing systems of business corporate social responsibility.
 In the 1990s she established ‘Living Systems Research’ as an umbrella for her study of ‘Social Dynamics and Complex Living Systems’, and her work in the field for ‘Sustainable and Cohesive Communities’.
 As an RSA Fellow she founded the RSA Living Systems Group in 1994 looking at companies and other human social systems as complex living systems.
 In parallel, she has been an active citizen in London community organisations.
 She was Southwark Citizen of the year in 1998, and in 2008 was Community Activist of the year, Active Citizen of the year, and Southwark Woman of the year.
-In the UK’s New Year’s Honours of 2009 she was awarded the MBE for services to the community.
+In the UK ’s New Year’s Honours of 2009 she was awarded the MBE for services to the community.
+Eileen continues her work to illuminate the need for change in corporate decision making.
+Her paper on ‘community engagement in the social eco-systems dance’ was published in 2011 and continues to inspire her own work in London and work in community around the world.

 bryan sanderson (1940)

 CBE and former Managing Director of BP.
 Bryan had a distinguished career with BP.
 His roles included Managing Director and CEO of BP Nutrition, CEO of BP Chemicals and then a main Board Director.
 In 1992 he was appointed a Managing Director of BP, with Group responsibility for Asia Pacific.
 He was awarded a CBE for services to industry in 1999.
 More recently he has been chairman of the Learning and Skills Council (2000-04), chairman of BUPA (2001-06) and has served as a member of the DTI Industrial Development Advisory Board.
 One of his most challenging appointments was as chairman of Northern Rock (2007-08) following the Government’s intervention.
+He currently chairs the Low Paid Commission and the Florence Nightingale Foundation.
 He is the current President of the Allanian Society.

 Dr Mary stiasny